 The debate as to who should be a treatment supporter for a patient continues, but it is generally agreed that who is best suited for this role depends on the region and cultural context.
 In some instances, family members may be appropriate for this task; in other cases, neighbors or other guardians may be better, or paid community health workers may be best suited.
 The patient should play an active role in making this decision.
-Strong links to the NTP are as important here as they are for other aspects of TB prevention, diagnosis, and care.
+Strong links to the NTP are as important here as they are for other aspects of TB prevenin Africa in the 1990s showed patients can receive DOT in their homes, and that this patient-centered approach improved adherence (proper pill taking) and treatment completion.
+[19]

+tion, diagnosis, and care.
 These links can help ensure good quality care and accurate reporting and monitoring.